This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

-- Arrive at the North Bus Station in Mexico City (Central del Norte).
-“Autobuses del Norte” no later than 5:30 am to purchase your tickets and factor in traffic to the bus station.
+- First – you will want to arrive at the North Bus Station in Mexico City called – Central del Norte (“Autobuses del Norte”) no later than 5:30 am to purchase your tickets and factor in traffic to the bus station.

-- Head over to #7 platform.
-At this one and 8 you’ll see Flecha Roja buses and Ovnibus that go straight to your next stop Ixmiquilpan.
+- Second – You will head over to #7 platform.
+At 7 and 8 you’ll see Flecha Roja buses and Ovnibus which go straight to your next stop Ixmiquilpan.
 Be sure to get there early!!

 CDMX to Ixmiquilpan: Bus there and take Ovni bus 6am-9am for around 388 pesos ($19.29USD)